 Investing in diamonds can be a great way to make money and wear your investment at the same time!
 As with investing in gold jewellery, investing in diamonds is a win-win, so long as you’re careful to protect your investments when you’re wearing and storing them.

 Diamonds can be a great alternative investment.
-Not only are you investing in something that’s likely to go up in value over time but you can enjoy wearing them too.
 In fact, recently diamonds have quietly been rising in price faster than most traditional investments.

 Quite a lot.
 In fact…

 Remember, there are no guarantees when it comes to investing, but at the moment the diamonds market outlook is very positive.
 There’s increasing demand around the world together with a lack of new discoveries which is limiting the supply.
 It’s likely that future demand for diamonds won’t be matched by supply so prices are predicted to go up.

 London diamond dealer Vashi Dominguez of Vashi.com says: “There are several reasons why diamonds make a good investment.
 For a start, they are more likely to increase in value even in times of deflation.
 While many segments of the marketplace may start to lose money, diamonds will typically retain their value and continue to increase.
 In particular large diamonds provide consistent returns and have proven resilient in a recession.”